 more here on the exhibition (Le Stanze del Vetro)

-Also at Le Stanze del Vetro there is an amazing exhibition “Glass from Finland”.
-Over 300 works from the Bischofberger Collection celebrate the beauty of artistic glass in an exhibition featuring masterpieces by the most important Finnish designers of the 20th century.
+Also at Le Stanze del Vetro, there is an amazing exhibition “Glass from Finland”.
+Over 300 works from the Bischofberger Collection celebrate the beauty of art glass in an exhibition featuring masterpieces by the most important Finnish designers of the 20th century.

 In the early Twenties, Finland used design as its manifesto, in an attempt to establish its autonomy and its cultural sovereignty.
 Some of the country’s greatest designers began to use glass to create works of art that blended tradition and experimentation.

 After 1932 Finnish glass became known worldwide and served to reveal the skills and creative talent of those who would soon be regarded as the visionary geniuses of Scandinavian design – i.e. Arttu Brummer, Gunnel Nyman, Göran Hongell and Alvar Aalto.
 Numerous women have been active as artists and designers throughout the history of glass design in Finland.
 The collection covers the oeuvre of Gunnel Nyman and Aino Marsio Aalto.

 In the early Fifties, through the new spirit of optimism and the international influence, designers and artists built up the foundations of what will become known as “the golden age” of Finnish glass.